konkrer/Reddit-Web-Fix/README.md

 - After installing vote syncing happens automatically.
 - For page customizations and auto-scroll pin the extension to the browser toolbar and click the extension icon to reveal the controls.

-### Auto-Scroll Use
+### Auto-Scroll
 #### EZ-mode:
-1. Double click the up or down arrow buttons to enable auto-scroll in that direction.
+1. Double click the up or down arrow keys to activate auto-scroll in that direction.
-2. Press up or down arrow buttons to increase or decrease through the scroll levels available on page.
+2. Press up or down arrow keys to increase or decrease through the scroll levels available on page.
-3. Press left or right arrow buttons or the spacebar to pause auto-scroll.
+3. Press left or right arrow keys or the spacebar to pause auto-scroll.
 4. Press any other key or a mouse button to exit auto-scroll mode.

 #### Drag-scroll mode:
-1. Press the main mouse button down and drag up or down to scroll in that direction.
+1. Press the main mouse button down and drag up or down to activate auto-scroll in that direction.
 2. Release the mouse button to end drag scroll.
-3. Different levels of auto-scroll are enabled depending on how far you drag.
+3. Different levels of auto-scroll are activated depending on how far you drag.
 - NOTE: On feed pages drag scroll stops more slowly.
 This allows a short drag and release to scroll a decent amount of content without the user having to hold down the mouse button for too long.

 #### Double-click mode:
-1. Double click the main mouse button to enable auto-scroll.
+1. Double click the main mouse button to activate auto-scroll.
-2. Different levels of auto-scroll are enabled depending on how far you move the mouse from the point you double clicked.
+2. Different levels of auto-scroll are activated depending on how far you move the mouse from the point you double clicked.
 3. Press any mouse button or key (besides arrow keys, spacebar) to exit auto-scroll.

 #### All Modes: